willsather/WillSather/README.md

 ### React Website (React / HTML)

 Finally, the last thing committed on here is my personal websites / resume.
 I have two, a version 1 built strictly on HTML and a version 2 that was redesign in React.
 Included is the raw source code - these have just been fun projects for me to work on.
-If you want to view the hosted version, it is available at https://sather.ws and https://old.sather.ws
+If you want to view the hosted React version, it is available at https://sather.ws

 Thanks for spending the time to look and review this!